Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

 #3 Microsoft Visual Studio Code was configurated with GitHub (https://github.com/).

-#4 The Iris dataset was imported to Python as a CSV file (see index[1] of project.py script)
+#4 The Iris dataset was imported to Python as a CSV file (see index[1] of project.py script).

+#5 In Python, the versions of the necessary Python libraries were checked and imported (see index[2] of project.py script).